Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 Q8.3: How do I compile something myself using Fink-installed software?

 A: When compiling something yourself outside of Fink, the compiler and linker need to be told where to find the Fink-installed libraries and headers.
+It is also necessary to tell the compiler to use the appropriate target architecture.
 For a package that uses standard configure/make process, you need to set some environment variables:

 -bash-